 - 1. The following rules apply to questions using location in Scripture: - a.
-If it requires an answer by a verse location in a multiple-book season, then the book's name must be in the Introductory Remarks or in the question itself. - b.
+If it requires an answer by a verse location in a multiple book season, then the book's name must be in the Introductory Remarks or in the question itself. - b.
 If it requires one verse as an answer, then it is acceptable for either chapter or verse number to be given first in the question or for the chapter and/or book to appear in the Introductory Remarks. - c.
 If two or more consecutive verses are required as an answer by chapter and verse in the question itself, then the question must be asked, "Quote verses and from the chapter."
-These questions must not be labeled multiple-part or multiple-part reference Quotation Questions. - d.
-If two or more consecutive verses are required as an answer by verse number in the question itself and the chapter is in the Introductory Remarks, then the question must be labeled as a multiple-part Quotation Question (e.g., "Three-Part Quotation Question.
-From James Chapter 3.
-Quote verses 15, 16, and 17"). - e.
-If non-consecutive verses are required as an answer by chapter and verse in the question itself, then the question must be asked, "Quote book, chapter, verse, and book, chapter, verse."
+These questions must not be labeled as multiple part questions but must use the Consecutive Verses Introductory Remark and must specify the number of consecutive verses the answer comes from. - d.
+If two or more consecutive verses are required as an answer by verse number in the question itself and the chapter is in the Introductory Remarks, then the question must be asked, "Quote verses and ."
+These questions must not be labeled as multiple part questions but must use the Consecutive Verses Introductory Remark and must specify the number of consecutive verses the answer comes from (e.g., "Quotation Question.
+From three consecutive verses of James chapter 3.
+Quote verses 15, 16, and 17.") - e.
+If separate verses are required as an answer by chapter and verse in the question itself, then the question must be asked, "Quote book, chapter, verse, and book, chapter, verse."
 In a one-book season, the question does not have to include the book name.
-If all of the verses are from the same book and/or chapter, the book name and/or chapter only need to be mentioned in the Introductory Remarks or once in the question itself.
-All of these questions must be labeled as multiple-part Reference Quotation Questions (e.g., "Two-Part Reference Quotation Question.
-From John Chapter 7.
+If all the verses are from the same book and/or chapter, the book name and/or chapter only need to be mentioned in the Introductory Remarks or once in the question itself.
+All these questions must be labeled as multiple part Quotation Questions and must use the Separate Verses Introductory Remark (e.g., "Two-part quotation question.
+From separate verses of John chapter 7.
 Quote verses 5 and 10"). - 2.
-The following rules apply to questions using a specific action, situation, topic, or Chapter Analysis: - a.
-If it also requires the reference or complete reference as part of the answer, the question must be labeled a multiple-part Quotation Question. (e.g., "Two-Part Quotation Question.
-Quote and give the reference for the verse in which Paul is named?")
+If a question using a specific action, situation, topic, or Chapter Analysis also requires the reference or complete reference as part of the answer, the question must be labeled a multiple part Quotation Question (e.g., "Two-part quotation question.
+Quote and give the complete reference for the verse in which Paul is named."). - 3.
+A question not labeled a Quotation Question, but requiring a perfect quotation as an answer, is invalid (e.g., "Two-part answer.
+From separate verses.
+Quote the verses in which Abraham is named." is invalid). - 4.
+For XP5 and Contender Divisions, all quotes must come only from marked verses.